galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 ### Plotting CTD descriptor data as Scatter plot

-In this step we will calculate CTD descriptos.
-Composition describptors are defined as the number of amino acids of a particular property divided by total number of amino acids.
-Transition descriptors are representd as the number of transition from a particular property to different property divided by (total number of amino acids − 1).
-Distribution descriptors are derived by chain length and the amino acids of a particular property are located on this length{% cite Govindan_Nair_2013 %}.
-Tool **PDAUG Basic Plots** will be used to compare two peptide libraries based on three CTD descriptors SecondaryStrD1100, SolventAccessibilityD2001, and NormalizedVDWVD3050 respectively.
+Tool `PDAUG Basic Plots` will be used to compare two peptide libraries based on three CTD descriptors `SecondaryStrD1100`, `SolventAccessibilityD2001`, and `NormalizedVDWVD3050` respectively.
 A 3D scatter plot will be generated.

 > ### {% icon hands_on %} Hands-on: Generating a scatter plot to assess features